 Get the per-core CPU utilization ratio by performing a rate operation on a point: doubleValue/(end-start), divide by instance/cpu/reserved_cores at the corresponding end timestamp.

 Delta count of bytes written to disk.

 Delta count of bytes received from network.

 Delta count of bytes sent over network.

 Number of cores of CPU reserved for the container.
-If no core limit is set, this will be zero.
+If no core limit is set, this is zero.

 Delta count of interceptions performed to prevent DoS attacks.

 Delta count of requests that failed due to the app being over quota.